 Save this program, which is in file Circle.java,

-into your lab2 directory, open it in emacs and modify it as follows:
+into your lab2 directory and modify it as follows:

 read and modify a program in which the variables are declared first,

 - The circumference of a circle is 2 times the product of Pi and the radius.

 Add statements to this program so that it computes and prints

 the circumference for the circle.